studiohyperdrive/ngx-tools/apps/docs/src/app/pages/docs/documentation/index.md

 - **Cookies**
   - [x] Documentation
-  - [ ] Demo components
-    - None provided, but could be added?
+  - [x] Demo components: None provided, code snippets available
 - **Forms**
   - [x] Documentation
   - [ ] Demo components
-      - Validators: Provided but seems inconsistent
       - FormAccessor: Code snippets can be swapped with demo component
       - FormAccessorContainer: Code snippets can be swapped with demo component?
       - Ngx Errors: Code snippets can be swapped with demo component?